-Enjoy lunch activities and tours alongside your Japanese lessons.
+Enjoy lunch activities alongside your Japanese lessons.

 Anyone from beginner to advanced level may take this course with a study duration of one or two weeks.

 Students take two hours of lessons each day and then have lunch with a Yamasa staff member.
 This gives them an opportunity to practice the Japanese they have learned.

 Students may use this course to experience Yamasa before committing to further study.

 Also, for those coming to Japan on business, you may find the time to take this course to learn more about Japan's culture and improve your Japanese.

 |Course Start Dates||Student intakes are conducted every Thursday.|

 Classes (Japanese Lessons)：Two 50 minutes lessons five days a week for a total of eight lessons per week.